 Sea buckthorns are deciduous shrubs with silvery green leaves, densely packed bright yellow-orange berries and thick branches with long dispersed thorns.
-They are believed to be native to Eurasia and an extensive territory ranging from the Atlantic coast of Europe across Central Asia and parts of Russia, Tibet, Mongolia, and China.
+They are native to Eurasia and an extensive territory ranging from the Atlantic coast of Europe across Central Asia and parts of Russia, Tibet, Mongolia, and China.

 The name Hippophae is derived from the Greek word hippo (horse) and phaos (shining), meaning "shining horse."
 This descriptive term is proposed to come from legends about sea buckthorn and its noticeably beneficial effect on horses who grazed on the wild shrub.

-Also commonly referred to as seaberry, sea buckthorn plants range in size from a small bush to med-sized trees and need complete sun to fully develop their cluster of berries.
+Also commonly referred to as seaberry, the plants range in size from a small bush to a medium-sized tree and need full sun to completely develop their cluster of berries.
 And, as the name implies, they tend to thrive in coastal environments but also uniquely adapt to a range of different climate zones, from deserts to sub-arctic regions.

-The small edible berries are somewhat smaller than a blueberry and regarded as a superfruit variety because of their high nutrient-rich profile.
+The edible berries, a little smaller than blueberries, are regarded as a superfruit variety because of their high nutrient-rich profile.
 They are most well-known for their fat content which is often pressed and sold as "sea buckthorn oil."

-Sea buckthorn berry accumulates oil both in the flesh and in the tiny seed of the fruit, which interestingly looks similar to a flaxseed, also known for its polyunsaturated fatty acids.
+Sea buckthorn berry accumulates oil both in the flesh and in the tiny seed of the fruit, which interestingly looks similar to flaxseeds, also known for their polyunsaturated fatty acids.
 Its rich oil content and protective tough waxy skin give it the look and feel of a tiny water balloon.

-The fruits after harvested can be used fresh, dried whole (like raisins), powdered, juiced and pressed for their oil content.
+The fruits after harvesting can be used fresh, dried whole (like tart raisins), powdered, juiced and pressed for their oil content.

 As a nutritional food supplement, sea buckthorn berries are frequently available as a powder made from either the whole dried berries or from the juice concentrate.